The Life and Times of George Samworth Sen. - Foundation of Greatness! Eben van Tonder 3 September 2021

 Stone in Bordesley Street, laid by Joseph Horton, Esq. on 16 February 1892.

 On the corner of Bordesley Street and Allison Street, Birmingham is a three-gabled brick building that was erected in 1891/2.
 It is the old pig market.
 Joseph Horton Esq. was the man responsible for identifying a suitable pig market.
-Two sites were identified, one being in Montague Street and the other in Albert Street.
+Two sites were identified, one on Montague Street and the other on Albert Street.
 The pig dealers preferred the latter.
 Due to problems obtaining the properties, the Bordesley & Allison site was seen as a good compromise by the pig dealers.
 The Corporation did not see it their way and so started what became known as the Pig Market Dispute.

 Pig buying in Birmingham was monopolised at this time in the hands of a few men who were known as the Birmingham Pig Salesmen’s Association.
 One of them was George Samworth who was one of the men spearheading the development of the Bordesley & Allison site.
 It was a private enterprise.
 The other men who took the lead in the construction with George Samworth were Daniel John Foster, Joseph Doolan, Patrick Long, Joseph Gosling and John Jones.
 The design of the building was done by Owen & Ward.